Greek Yellow Split Pea Dip | Cook for Your Life

 Carrot Icon for Number of Ingredients Size 10 ingredients

-This dip which is just split peas is so delicious.
-The recipe may seem time consuming, but all what is needed is to think ahead to give the flavors time to blend, otherwise it...
+This dip is just split peas and so delicious.
+The recipe may seem time consuming, but all what is needed is to think ahead to give the flavors time to blend, otherwise it is easy...

 Ingredients